History

 Kumbanad Convention:

-The first convention of this newly formed church was held in 1924 at Ranny.
-Later this became the famous Kumbanad Convention, which is held every year with the largest Pentecostal gathering.
+The first convention of the fellowship of churches under Pastor K.E.
+Abraham was held in 1924 at Ranny.
+In the subsequent years, the annual convention of the Church were conducted at Kumbanad and was known popularly as the Kumbanad Convention.
+IPC General Convention (Kumbanad Convention) is held every year at IPC Headquarters and it is the largest Pentecostal gathering in India.
 The IPC General Convention is usually held in the month of January.

 Registration: